-Unique reach metrics measure the total number of people who were shown an ad.
+Unique reach and frequency metrics measure the total number of people who were shown an ad and the frequency at which they were shown an ad.
 These metrics go beyond basic cookie measurements to help you understand how many times people were shown your ad across different devices, formats, and networks.

 These days, people are often on the go and use multiple devices throughout the day.
 Our unique reach models measure the total reach of an ad by accounting for cases when people may see the same ad on different devices or when multiple people are co-viewing: watching ads together on connected TV devices.

 - Avg. impr. freq. per user (7 days)

 - Avg. impr. freq. per user (30 days)

 - Frequency distribution 1+, 2+, 3+, 4+, 5+, 10+